Our Team of Mentors at TFA!

 - Certified Forest School Practitioner, through Forest School Canada (www.childnature.ca)

 “From a very young age, I have always gravitated towards learning alongside children.
 Their natural curiosities and innocent admiration for the world around us is humbling and inspiring to be around.
 Throughout my life I have run multiple programs encouraging play and outdoor learning for children including businesses, day camps, Summer Adventure Programs, After-School Kids clubs, sports, and more.
 I have spent other parts of my professional life working for farms, tree planting, working on the water, coaching, and as labour for various outdoor endeavours.
 I’m not afraid of hard work and the physical and mental benefits, which that work provides!
 When I’m not working, my personal hobbies include all things spent outdoors!
-Whether it’s gardening, managing trails, camping/canoeing/hiking, tour biking, or just spending time outdoors with my husband, Kyle, my daughter, Hollis, and my dog, Dalwhinnie, I’m up for anything!
+Whether it’s gardening, managing trails, camping/canoeing/hiking, tour biking, or just spending time outdoors with my husband, Kyle, our daughters, Hollis and Remy, and our dog, Dalwhinnie, I’m up for anything!

 I achieved my Bachelor of Arts – Honours from the University of Guelph in 2009 and in 2016 I decided to go back to school to achieve my Bachelor of Education.
 After 4 placements, I graduated First Class in June 2018 and became a Certified Teacher through the Ontario College of Teachers.
 I achieved this, in part, to gain a better understanding and insight into how the public-school system works, what it is doing well, and how I could fill the gaps to facilitate children’s learning in the most holistic and meaningful ways.
 I was fortunate to spend one of my placements at an outdoor school which gave me first-hand exposure to the benefits of smaller class sizes, playful educators, long stretches of creative time, and a lot of outdoor connection.